KarenCounselling rmbacp (Accred)

 Before your first session: We will have usually spoken on the phone to arrange your first appointment.
-I email (or post) a Working Agreement and Client Information form for you to look at before the session to get an idea of what to expect, along with directions.
+I email (or post) a Welcome Pack for you to complete, sign, and return before your first session.
+This provides clarification on how I work, and what to expect.
 Please feel free to ask any questions at any time.

-What to expect on the first session: Our initial meeting will include exploration of your reason/s for coming to counselling at this time, any changes you'd like to make, and goals you may have.
-Also brief information collection and reviewing and signing the working agreement.
-There is a separate parent/guardian consent form for under 18's.
+What to expect on the first session: Our initial meeting will include talking through your completed welcome pack forms.
+This will offer an opportunity to explore your reason/s for coming to counselling at this time, any changes you'd like to make, and goals or aims you may have.
+If you have not been able to complete your welcome pack forms, we can do this at the start of your first session.

-The majority of this first session - and then all of the subsequent ones - are for you to speak about whatever you choose to share.
+The majority of this first session - and then all the subsequent ones - are for you to speak about whatever you choose to share.
 I'll manage the time, and let you know when we are approaching the end of the session.
-Sessions are usually 50 minutes therapy, with additional time to review and plan (if appropriate), make payment and rebook.
+Sessions are usually 55-60 minutes therapy, with additional time to make your payment and rebook.

-Counsellors are very aware of how it feels to start therapy, so understand that you may feel anxious or nervous when considering sharing your thoughts and feelings.
+Counsellors are very aware of how it feels to start therapy, so do understand that you may feel anxious or nervous when considering sharing your innermost thoughts and feelings.

 - Email me directly from this page